apache/doris/docs/en/docs/install/install-deploy.md

 -->

-# Installation and deployment
+# Installation and Deployment

-This document mainly introduces the hardware and software environment needed to deploy Doris, the proposed deployment mode, cluster expansion and scaling, and common problems in the process of cluster building and running.
+This topic is about the hardware and software environment needed to deploy Doris, the recommended deployment mode, cluster scaling, and common problems occur in creating and running clusters.

-Before reading this document, compile Doris according to the compiled document.
+Before continue reading, you might want to compile Doris following the instructions in the [Compile](https://doris.apache.org/docs/dev/install/source-install/compilation/) topic.

-## Software and hardware requirements
+## Software and Hardware Requirements

 ### Overview

-Doris, as an open source MPP architecture OLAP database, can run on most mainstream commercial servers.
-In order to make full use of the concurrency advantages of MPP architecture and the high availability features of Doris, we recommend that the deployment of Doris follow the following requirements:
+Doris, as an open source OLAP database with an MPP architecture, can run on most mainstream commercial servers.
+For you to take full advantage of the high concurrency and high availability of Doris, we recommend that your computer meet the following requirements:

 #### Linux Operating System Version Requirements